Updated: 6 days ago

 We exist in time.
 Our lives have beginnings, middles, and endings, filled with ups and downs, sudden reversals, and unexpected successes.
 Conflict is the engine of narrative; it's what keeps us listening.
 Details of the hope, frustration, and joy inherent in any journey deepen our narrative's impact.
 We tell stories to share and understand human experiences - building connections and passing on wisdom.
 From the Mesopotamia to the Incan civilizations, the clans of the Hebrides to the Galápagos Islands, around campfires, in poetry, song, and throughout venues, stories celebrate our shared humanity.

-Why is it that when we look today at many UK schools designed 100 years ago, we see only minor changes?
+Why is it that we see only minor changes when we look today at many UK schools designed 100 years ago?
 The classroom may have computers around the outside and use electronic whiteboards, but fundamental principles are unchanged.

-But when we get this right, we will unleash energy that will have a more significant impact than we have ever seen before.
+When we get this right, we will unleash the power of creativity.
 Not in the economy, although that will be successful.
 Not in products that seek beauty, sustainability and are designed with environmental responsibility at their core.
-Not in our environment designed to inspire joy, but in something more important than all of this.
-Happiness.
+Not in our environment designed to inspire joy, but in something more important than all of this; happiness!
 A generation that is happy with itself and who it is.

 Listen to the podcast